subbu212005/Cognizant/Digital-Nurture-DotNetFSE-main/Deepskilling/Module-01-Design-Patterns-and-Principles/01-SOLID-Principles/SRP/README.md

 - Improved readability

 ## Real World Example
-A restaurant waiter takes orders.

-The waiter should not cook food and manage accounting at the same time.

-Each role has a single responsibility.
+In a college management system:

+- Student class → Stores student information.
+- GradeCalculator class → Calculates student grades.
+- StudentRepository class → Saves and retrieves student data from the database.

+Each class has a single responsibility.
+If the grading logic changes, only the GradeCalculator class needs to be modified.
+If the database changes, only the StudentRepository class needs to be updated.

+This follows the Single Responsibility Principle (SRP).

 ## Conclusion
 The Single Responsibility Principle helps developers create clean, maintainable, and scalable applications by ensuring that each class focuses on only one responsibility.